 It’s not a surprise that many companies use aggressive link-building tactics to grow quickly and see results as soon as possible.
 However, these tactics can backfire in more ways than one.

 Google is far and away from the most popular search engine, and they are also constantly updating their algorithm to determine the order in which sites are ranked.
-Not only is it essential to maintain a good reputation for quality links, but Google actually penalizes businesses that try to game their algorithm by using certain tactics when building links.
+So not only is it essential to maintain a good reputation for quality links, but Google penalizes businesses that try to game their algorithm by using specific tactics when building links.

-- Private Blog Networks- These networks were one of the great hacks of the internet’s past but quickly became an express-lane to getting your ranking penalized.
+- Private Blog Networks- These networks were great hacks of the internet’s past but quickly became an express lane to penalizing your ranking.
 Private blog networks involve interconnected groups of password-protected sites that all link to each other and your content, boosting online presence for all sites involved without being accessible to the internet at large.
-The giveaway was that all the sites were linked to the same IP, allowing Google to pick up on who was using this tactic.
+The giveaway was that all the sites were linked to the same IP, allowing Google to pick up who was using this tactic.

 - Press Releases- While your business may put out press releases for legitimate purposes, you shouldn’t try to use them to boost your site’s ranking.
 Companies can release the same press release through multiple newswires and end up with tens or even hundreds of links across the web.
 Unfortunately, this tactic was exploited by companies overusing it to get as many hits as possible.
 Now it’s considered an untrustworthy tactic and won’t count towards your search ranking.